 A golden disco ball.

-It now hangs above the front door – and it rotates.
+It's now hanging above the front door – and it's rotating.

-Like a homage to the past and a promise for what is to come.
+Like a tribute to the past and a promise for what is to come.

 The energy behind the scenes